-Dr Malachy O'Neill
+Professor Malachy O'Neill

-Malachy has an excellent track record in community engagement and leads a number of widening access programmes including ‘Irish in the Club’ (with Ulster GAA) and ‘Irish for All’ (with East Belfast Mission).
-He has played a pivotal role in establishing an Irish Studies Summer School for international students since 2013, developing the provision to incorporate International Business and Engineering in recent years.
+Malachy has an excellent track record in community engagement, leading a number of widening access programmes including 'Gaeilge sa Chlub / Irish in the Club’ (with Ulster GAA) and ‘Irish for All’ (with East Belfast Mission).
+He played a pivotal role in establishing an Irish Studies Summer School for international students at Magee campus (since 2013), developing the provision to incorporate International Business and Engineering in recent years.